 Specialists in neurology have only relatively recently begun to understand MSA and realise that it is not quite as rare as they once thought.
-The information learnt about MSA takes time to filter through to other professionals.
+However, the nature of MSA means that often only specialist health care professionals will be familiar with it.